 IPR

-This acronym can be ambiguous, though it is usually clear in a given context whether it refers to an intellectual property right or an inter partes review.
+This acronym can be ambiguous, though it is usually clear in a given context whether it refers to an intellectual property right or a patent review proceeding called inter partes review.

 ITC